 RVCS allows vehicle manufacturers to electronically certify that the vehicles that they supply to the Australian market meet prescribed safety standards specified in the Australian Design Rules (ADRs).

-The Transport and Infrastructure Council (the Council) brings together Commonwealth, State, Territory and New Zealand Ministers with responsibility for transport and infrastructure issues, as well as the Australian Local Government Association.
+The Transport and Infrastructure Council brings together Commonwealth, State, Territory and New Zealand Ministers with responsibility for transport and infrastructure issues, as well as the Australian Local Government Association.

-The Truck Buyers Guide website is aimed at business owners who require a small-medium sized truck, but do not have a detailed knowledge of truck specifications and performance.
-It provides as step by step guide for truck buyers to help them make a well informed choice that suits their business needs while minimising fuel consumption.
+The Truck Buyers Guide provides a step by step guide for truck buyers to help them make a well informed choice that suits their business needs while minimising fuel consumption.